Worick046/Computers-Sound-and-Music-Portfolio/notebook.md

 Started and finished the popgen project.
 I took the popgen program written by Bart Massey and modified it to add harmonics to the notes as they were just pure sine waves, I locked the melody so it does not go too high and become irritating and also does not go too low and mix with the bass chords.
-Last thing I did was add a rhythm generator that generates random rythms consisting of quarter and eighth notes.
+Last thing I did was add a rhythm generator that generates random rythms consisting of eighth notes up to half notes.

 ## 12/10/2024